knightzf/review/leetcode/minimumSizeSubarraySun/README.md

 Did this problem again, this time using binary search.\
 First tried to use a set however performance really slow.\
 Then changes to a binary search on vector and improved drastically.

+3/15\
+Thanks to Haoting, there's O(N) solution which is very nice.